-The function of the WAB is to transfer digital audio samples and control data between the backplane in the console and the Gigabit interface unit.
+The function of the WAB is to transfer digital audio samples and control data between the console and the Gigabit interface unit.

 Alpha and Sigma systems can have up to 8 WAB interfaces; Omega and Zeta systems can have up to 3.